GabeScott/standard-works-vault/General Conference/2010 April - A Word at Closing.md

 # A Word at Closing

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2010 General Conference*

+>*The lighthouse of the Lord sends forth signals readily recognized and never failing.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/04/a-word-at-closing?lang=eng)